This course is obligatory for students of the MSc Industrial Ecology (joint degree TU Delft and Leiden University).

 Understand the connections between the drivers of demand for energy and natural resources;

-Design effective ways to communicate to broader audiences the interactions between society’s metabolism and the environment;
+Design effective ways to assess and analyse the interactions between society’s metabolism and the environment;

 Analyze the water, food and energy systems and understand their contribution to society’s metabolism;